jessica9410/Tech-blog/README.md

 ## Your Task

-Using the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication, I will be able to build a CMS-style blog site similar to Wordpress site.
+Using the MVC paradigm in its architectural structure, using Handlebars.js as the templating language I will be able to build a CMS-style blog site similar to Wordpress site.

 ## User Story